khanhvo198/node-blog-obsidian/blog-obsidian/posts/english-interview-question.md

 One of my weaknesses is that my English communication skills are not yet as strong as I would like, especially in speaking.
 Sometimes I need a bit more time to express my ideas clearly.
 However, I am actively working on improving my speaking skill, listening to English content, and using English more in daily conversations.

-## Why did you want to leave currently job ?
+## Why do you want to leave currently job ?

 ## Tell me about a time you failed and what you learned from it ?